ghi-electronics/Documentation/software/tinyclr/tutorials/analog-in.md

 126 | 12664ns

 > [!Tip]
-> Default is 8.5 cycles.
+> Default is 1 tick.